TomArcher/technical-blog/content/posts/rain-paradox/index.md

 title = "Should You Walk or Run in the Rain?
-The Puzzle That Sparked a Passion" date = 2025-08-04T09:00:00-07:00 draft = false categories = ["Programming", "Optimization"] tags = ["Python", "Geometry", "3D Bin Packing", "Logistics", "Thought Experiment"]
+The Puzzle That Sparked a Passion" date = 2025-08-04T09:00:00-07:00 draft = false categories = ["Programming", "Modeling"] tags = [
+  "Python",
+  "Modeling",
+  "Physics",
+  "Rain",
+  "Weather",
+  "Optimization",
+  "Geometry",
+  "Matplotlib",
+  "Visualization",
+  "Thought Experiment"
+]
 +++

 Early in my programming career, I came across a programming problem that stuck with me for many years: